Sigma Phi: Chapter houses

-Some chapters own buildings on the National Register of Historic Places, such as the Thorsen House, owned by the Alpha of California chapter in Berkeley and designed by Greene and Greene.
+Alpha of Massachusetts at Williams College was the first chapter to build its own chapter house.
+Today, some chapters own buildings on the National Register of Historic Places, such as the Thorsen House, owned by the Alpha of California chapter in Berkeley and designed by Greene and Greene.
 The Alpha of Wisconsin chapter house is the Harold C. Bradley House, a National Historic Landmark designed in 1908 by Louis Sullivan.

 Alpha of Vermont

-The Alpha of Vermont chapter house, known as Sigma Phi Place, is a list contributing building to the National Registry of Historic Places' University Green Historic District.
+The Alpha of Vermont chapter house, known as Sigma Phi Place, is a listed contributing building to the National Register of Historic Places' University Green Historic District.
 It was designed in 1903 by architect Marcus T. Reynolds of Albany, New York, who was a member of the Alpha of Massachusetts chapter.
-Located at 420 College Street, Sigma Pi Place was the first purpose-built fraternity house at the University of Vermont.
+Located at 420 College Street, Sigma Phi Place was the first purpose-built fraternity house at the University of Vermont.
 It is a three-story, Colonial Revival style brick house.
 Its main entrance has a gable pedimented portico with four columns that have Corinthian capitals.

+Governance

+Sigma Phi is governed by officers who are elected at an annual convention of chapter delegates.
+Its national headquarters is in Tucson, Arizona.